Multi-manifold Attention for Vision Transformers: Experimental Results

 \subsection{Ablation study}

-To evaluate the contribution of each manifold to the performance of a ViT, experiments were conducted using the MMA-ViT-Lite-6/4 model in the CIFAR-10 and CIFAR-100 datasets.
-In these experiments, all possible combinations of manifold distance maps in early or late fusion setups were utilized and the results are presented in \cref{tab:ablation}.
+To evaluate the contribution of each manifold to the performance of a Vision Transformer, experiments were conducted using the MMA-ViT-Lite-6/4 model in the C-10 and C-100 datasets.
+In these experiments, all possible combinations of manifold distance maps in early or late fusion setups were utilized and the results are presented in Table \ref{tab:ablation}.

-From the results of \cref{tab:ablation}, it can be concluded that when the manifolds are utilized on their own, the Euclidean and SPD manifolds perform similarly and slightly better than the Grassmann manifold.
-However, when two or more manifolds are combined, the performance of MMA-ViT-Lite-6/4 is significantly improved in both CIFAR-10 and CIFAR-100 datasets.
-The best results are achieved when all three manifolds are employed, as it is seen from the performance of MMA-ViT-Lite-6/4 in the more challenging CIFAR-100 dataset.
+From the results of Table \ref{tab:ablation}, it can be concluded that when the manifolds are utilized on their own, the Euclidean and SPD manifolds perform similarly and slightly better than the Grassmann manifold.
+However, when two or more manifolds are combined, the performance of MMA-ViT-Lite-6/4 is significantly improved in both C-10 and C-100 datasets.
+The best results are achieved when all three manifolds are employed, as it is seen from the performance of MMA-ViT-Lite-6/4 in the more challenging C-100 dataset.
 Noteworthy is the fact that the increase in the performance of MMA-ViT-Lite-6/4 is simultaneously accompanied by a negligible increase in the number of network parameters and a small increase in the number of floating point operations (FLOPs).
 Similar observations can be made when the late fusion of the manifold representations is performed.
 These results verify that the SPD and Grassmann manifolds contain different and supplementary information to the Euclidean manifold through the modelling of the appearance, color and texture variations in images.
 This information can guide a Vision Transformer to become more attentive towards a better modelling of the underlying input space, enabling it to achieve improved performance.

-On the other hand, a comparison between early and late fusion of manifolds reveals that early fusion leads to superior performance in both datasets, while utilizing $62\%$ fewer network parameters and FLOPs.
+On the other hand, a comparison between early and late fusion of manifolds reveals that early fusion leads to superior performance in both datasets, while utilizing almost $25\%$ fewer network parameters and around $28\%$ fewer FLOPs.
 These results show that fusing the manifold distance maps inside the Transformer ensures the generation of a refined attention map with high discriminative power.